 Rollover contributions.
 Subject to the provisions of your investment arrangements and at the discretion of the Plan Administrator, if you are a Participant who is currently employed, you might be permitted to deposit into the Plan distributions you have received from other plans and certain IRAs.
 Such a deposit is called a "rollover" contribution and might result in tax savings to you.
-You may ask the Plan Administrator of the other plan or the trustee or custodian of the IRA to directly transfer (a "direct rollover") to this Plan all or a portion of any amount that you are entitled to receive as a distribution from such plan.
-Alternatively, you may elect to deposit any amount eligible to be rolled over within 60 days of your receipt of the distribution.
+You may ask the Plan Administrator of the other plan or the trustee or custodian of the IRA to directly transfer (a "direct rollover") to this Plan all or a portion of any amount that you are entitled to receive as a distribution.
 You should consult qualified counsel to determine if a rollover is in your best interest.